OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/po/plot.md

 ---
 title: plot
-description: This documentation page outlines the functions related to plotting and charting an investment portfolio using the OpenBB's po module.
+description: "This documentation page outlines the functions related to plotting and" charting an investment portfolio using the OpenBB's po module.
 The page provides examples of different chart types such as pie, hist, dd, and rc.
 It includes necessary parameters for the functions and discusses the usage of a portfolio engine.